Organ donation: Gender inequality

 The majority of organ donors are women.
 For example, in the United States, 62% of kidney donors and 53% of liver donors are women.
+According to an international study published in 2023, which included countries from North America, Europe, and Central Asia, 60-65% of living donors in many countries are women.
+In the United States, for example, data from the Organ Procurement and Transplantation Network (UNOS) in 2021 showed that women represent about 63% of living organ donors. only 22% of women on dialysis were placed on the kidney transplant waitlist, compared to 30% of men.
+This disparity persisted even though women had fewer medical comorbidities than men.
 In India, women constitute 74% of kidney donors and 60.5% of liver donors.
 Additionally, the number of female organ recipients is conspicuously lower than that of male recipients.
 In the U.S., 35% of liver recipients and 39% of kidney recipients are women.
 In India, the figures are 24% and 19% respectively.

+A study published in 2022 partially explained these disparities through the higher prevalence of certain diseases in men, immune responses related to childbirth in women, and the mismatch in size between the donor and recipient.
+These disparities may also be attributed to social and cultural factors, as women are often more willing to support family members, in addition to public health policies that have not given enough attention to addressing these disparities.

 Political issues

 There are also controversial issues regarding how organs are allocated to recipients.
 For example, some believe that livers should not be given to alcoholics in danger of reversion, while others view alcoholism as a medical condition like diabetes.
 Faith in the medical system is important to the success of organ donation.
 Brazil switched to an opt-out system and ultimately had to withdraw it because it further alienated patients who already distrusted the country's medical system.
 Adequate funding, strong political will to see transplant outcomes improve, and the existence of specialized training, care and facilities also increase donation rates.
 Expansive legal definitions of death, such as Spain uses, also increase the pool of eligible donors by allowing physicians to declare a patient to be dead at an earlier stage, when the organs are still in good physical condition.
 Allowing or forbidding payment for organs affects the availability of organs.
 Generally, where organs cannot be bought or sold, quality and safety are high, but supply is not adequate to the demand.
 Where organs can be purchased, the supply increases.